tsnouidui/MPCPy/doc/README.md

 ## User Guide ##
-Compile the user guide by running from the command line:
+Compile the user guide into a PDF by running from the command line:

     > cd userGuide
     > make latex

+Compile the user guide into HTML by running from the command line:

+    > cd userGuide
+    > make html

-The user guide will be created as a PDF in the resulting build directory.
+The user guide will be created in the resulting build directory.